-We also applied to and were accepted by the British Cave Rescue Council as members, allowing us access to peer support in the field of underground rescue.
+We are also members of the British Cave Rescue Council as members, allowing us access to peer support in the field of underground rescue.

 As a consequence of our geographical location, we have only one neighbouring team - East Cornwall Search & Rescue Team and we have agreed protocols for joint response where appropriate to improve resilience in both our services.